 For a long time, experts assumed that narcissistic personality disorder was associated with high self-esteem.
 However, recent studies show that victims, on the contrary, have incredibly low self-esteem.
 They hide their true feelings behind their apparent importance.
 So self-love is out of the question.
 Rather, people with narcissistic personality disorder suffer from an inner emptiness and are very dependent on the approval of others.
 Valuing oneself or devaluing others is an attempt to deal with negative feelings.
 An insult, such as separating from a partner, can lead to vindictiveness, but it can also lead to depression and even suicide.

-So far there is no scientifically confirmed model for the development of narcissism.
+There is still no scientifically confirmed model for the development of narcissism.
 However, there are various theories trying to figure out why a person develops narcissistic personality traits.

 Narcissistic personality disorder is thought to result from the interaction of various factors.
 According to recent research on twins, genes have a greater influence on narcissistic personality disorder than on other personality disorders.
 However, environmental influences also play an important role.